ibm-functions/shell-environment-plugin/README.md

-# Introduction to Serverless Project Management

-This plugin helps you manage multiple environments.
+This plugin helps you manage multiple deployment environments.

 ## ⚙ Getting started